 These days I teach my kids at their level and focus on mastery.
 They all get to grade levels eventually and learn to read independently on their own unique time frame!

 I wish I had spent more time enjoying learning things that interested them and saved rote learning for the older years when they were ready for it.
 Did you know that research has shown that a child can learn all math concepts from K-6 in about 20 hours once they are ready and interested?
 20 hours folks!

 If you’re worried about your child being ‘behind’, read this article, “Help!
 My Homeschooler is Behind”

 I kept switching curriculum instead of using accommodations.

 I mistakenly believed that dictating a paper to mom or listening to an audiobook instead of ‘eye reading’ was cheating.
 NOT TRUE!

 We need accommodations to help our kids work and learn at their intellectual ability.
 If our 10-year old is reading at 1st-grade level (happens all the time) they need to have access to audiobooks with the vocabulary and complex sentence structures that meet their intellectual needs while still working on decoding at their ability level.

-Accommodations are the very thing that help our kids continue to learn other aspects of language arts even though they aren’t able read it yet or to progress through a math curriculum despite not knowing their math facts.
+Accommodations are the very thing that helps our kids continue to learn other aspects of language arts even though they aren’t able to read it yet or to progress through a math curriculum despite not knowing their math facts.

 I didn’t appreciate the power of interest-led learning.